rgmz/kingfisher/README.md

 # kingfisher:ignore
 ```

-Kingfisher searches the surrounding lines for these tokens without requiring language-specific comment markers, so directives work even in templated files or unusual syntaxes.
-To reuse existing inline directives from other scanners, pass `--compat-ignore-comments` to also accept `gitleaks:allow` and `trufflehog:ignore`.
+Kingfisher searches the surrounding lines for these tokens without requiring language-specific comment markers.
+To reuse existing inline directives from other scanners, add them with repeatable `--ignore-comment` flags (for example `--ignore-comment "gitleaks:allow" --ignore-comment "NOSONAR"`).
 Use `--no-ignore` when you want to disable inline suppressions entirely.

 With `--skip-regex`, these should be Rust compatible regular expressions, which you can test out at [regex101](https://regex101.com)